Divorce Attorney in Jacksonville, NC

 Our family law attorney in Jacksonville has helped clients resolve many contentious issues that arise in divorce, including child custody, child support, spousal support, and property division.
 Your life is affected by the divorce decision, so it is crucial to work with a law firm that is dedicated to putting your needs first.

 Looking for seasoned guidance during your divorce?
 Call (910) 405-8459 or contact us online to speak with a Jacksonville divorce attorney ready to guide you through this difficult time.

 Grounds for Divorce & Property

 North Carolina is an equitable division state, meaning that each spouse owns the income they earn during the marriage, as well as any property that is in their name alone.
 During a divorce case, the judge typically assumes that all marital property will be evenly split.
 It is the responsibility of each spouse to prove that they are entitled to a different share of the marital property.

-In our state, the only basis for divorce is separation for a year.
+In our state, the only basis for divorce is legal separation for a year.
 In order to be granted a divorce, a couple must demonstrate that they have lived separate and apart for at least one year and had no intention of reconciling with each other.

 Steps to Take Before Filing For Divorce